 Bohemian Yeast Dumplings or “Boehmische Hefeknoedel” in German, is a side dish that goes very well with any meat and a gravy, like Goulash or a roast.
 The classic traditional recipe from Bohemia is using flour, eggs, salt and milk.
 You would form the dumplings like mini loafs and then cut them but never use a knife.
-In Germany there are typical Dumpling cutters available or you can use some yarn.
+In Germany there are typical Dumpling cutters available or, if you cannot get one, you can use some yarn.
 Other recipes use rolls or bread as an ingredient.
 Happy Cooking!

 1 kg wheat flour